Sustainability

 Recyclability

 Today, almost 100% of household packaging is recycled in Germany.
 Of this, 56% is recycled and reprocessed as secondary raw materials.
-Just 20 years ago, the recycling rate was around 3%.
-According to the Federal Environment Agency (UBA), the recycling rate for plastic packaging waste was 46.2% in 2020.
+According to the Federal Environment Agency (UBA), the recycling rate for plastic packaging waste was 48.4% in 2021 (an improvement of 3.8% compared to the previous year).

 Material efficiency